kferko7/knowdeProjectJS/README.md

 How to run reports:
 -npx mocha --reporter mochawesome

+#To generate a report for all specs in the integration folder of the Cypress project, run the command
+ −npx cypress run

 #Newman is installed:
 npm i --save-dev newman -then should be installed in "package.json"